DARPA-CRITICALMAAS/ta2-extraction/README.md

 ### How to run
 0. Make sure all variables in the settings.py are correctly formatted (ie API keys)
-1. To run this directory you can call:  `python -um first_pass.GatherCommodities --download_dir "path to stored reports" --csv_output "Path to where you want to download reports"`
+1. To run this directory you can call:  `python -um first_pass.GatherCommodities --download_dir 'path to stored reports' --csv_output 'Path to where you want to download reports'`

 ## Download Files
 The python file download_files.py works by using the SRI generated predictions of deposit types, which is sotred in the metadata directory.
 This works by downloading a limited amount of files from a given commodity type by creating an API request to the CDR.

 ### How to run
 0. Make sure all variables in the settings.py are correctly formatted (ie API keys)
-1. To run: `python -u download_files.py --download_dir "path you want to download too" --deposits "[list of deposit types]"`
+1. To run: `python -u download_files.py --download_dir 'path you want to download too' --deposits '[list of deposit types]'`

+**Note** A valid deposits list is ["mvt zinc-lead"].

 ## Installation (requires python >3.7 and pip)
 1. Create virtual environment (python, anaconda, etc.)